When and how did footbag get started?

 “Hacky Sack®” is a brand name footbag.
 “Footbag” is the name of the sport, and the name of the kicking object used in the sport.
 All Hacky Sacks® are footbags but not all footbags are Hacky Sacks®.

 What are the official rules of footbag sports?

 The four official footbag sports are: Footbag Freestyle, Footbag Net, Footbag Consecutive, and Footbag Golf.
 For the official rules of footbag sports go to: http://www.footbag.org/rules

 Are there other (unofficial) footbag sports?

 There are many, many unofficial footbag games.
-We have an ever-growing list which can be viewed at the bottom of our Footbag Events page here.
+We have an ever-growing list which can be viewed at the bottom of our Footbag Sports page here.
 One of the most popular “unofficial” footbag games is footbag four-square.
 You can almost always find a footbag four-square game going on at footbag tournaments.

 What are the world records in footbag?

 Everyone wants to know what the record is for most consecutive kicks.
 Back in 1997 Ted Martin, from Des Plaines, Illinois was able to complete a rally of 63,326 kicks in 8 hours, 50 minutes and 42 seconds… and that was without a “potty” break!
 For a complete list of footbag world records go here.

 We (the World Footbag Association) are the official sanctioning body for footbag world record attempts.
 We work in conjunction with the International Footbag Committee and Guinness World Records.
 If you are interested in making an attempt to break a footbag world record contact us at email@example.com.

 What is the best footbag?